marcelluseasley/ipvalidator/README.md

 # IP Validator API

-Prerequisite to API working: lookup data in BigTable; see https://github.com/marcelluseasley/ipvalidator/tree/master/bigtable_setup
+Prerequisite to API working: lookup data in BigTable; see [BigTable Setup](https://github.com/marcelluseasley/ipvalidator/tree/master/bigtable_setup)

 The purpose of this API is to receive data sent from the API gateway, which contains the requesting IP address and a list of white-listed countries.
 It wasn't clear how the data would be supplied to the API endpoint.